- National Suicide Prevention Lifeline: 1-800-273-8255 (TALK)

 Diversity in our community is an essential part of DLBA’s vision for a successful Downtown.
 As the state economy reopens, we take this time to discuss opportunities in DTLB for LGBTQ+ businesses to attract customers and grow.
 Leveraging the timing of National Pride Month, we also provide a forum for insights into some broad and timely business topics including woke washing, gender identity, and mental health.

 Watch the May 25 Webinar: State of the Bike Boom in DTLB

-May’s webinar will explore how cycling contributes to a healthy downtown urban core.
-Panelists will discuss a variety of topics including how to continue the pandemic bike boom, best practices for our bicycling community investments, and equity issues.
+May’s webinar explored how cycling contributes to a healthy downtown urban core.
+Panelists discussed a variety of topics including how to continue the pandemic bike boom, best practices for our bicycling community investments, and equity issues.

 According to discussion moderator Allan Crawford, Long Beach has seen an explosion in biking over the past several years.
 “The City has focused on adding bike infrastructure to make it easier and safer for our residents and visitors to bike in our community.
 The result has been an increase in the use of bikes for commuting, going to and from our businesses, and recreation.
 Especially over the past year, we have experienced a tremendous biking boom due to the pandemic,” said Crawford, Executive Director, BIKEable Communities.

 Watch the May 25 recorded webinar below.